YanivP/kuberfest/README.md

 ### Why is the demo project written in DotNet Core?
 This is simply a first of multiple POCs that will come later once the framework is more mature.
 I like C# and wanted to understand the Entity Framework on the way.

-#### Credits and licenses
+## Credits and licenses
 Kubernetes is free to use for any purpose.
-Just keep it legal.
+Just give proper credits and keep it legal.

 The beer logo is licensed creative commons as mentioned in [the source page](https://www.svgrepo.com/svg/14897/beer).
 It was manipulated to add the "K" letter on top of the beer bug and the "Kuberfest" name besides it.